31 Essential Painting Tools For Homeowners (Complete List)

 Painting is a messy, somewhat slow-going, but essential and rewarding home improvement job.
 Even a quick coat of paint to refresh an existing color can improve a room.
 Creating feature walls, painting stunning alcoves, and giving a room a bright and bold new color can significantly impact the look and feel of that room.
 Whether you’re a novice painter, a keen amateur, or even a seasoned professional, some tools are vital for painting.
 Below we’ll discuss 31 tools we consider to be necessary for the job.

 1. Wall Cleaner

 You will need a sponge to effectively apply the wall cleaner to your walls and other surfaces.
-Ensure that the sponge is brand new and that you’ve chosen a good quality one.
+Ensure that the sponge is brand new and that you’ve chosen a durable one.
 Old sponges harbor more dirt than you’ll be able to get rid of, while some sponges shed bits of the material on the wall and leave you with more work than they finish.

 7. Removal Strips

 No matter how careful you are, you will make mistakes at some point in your painting career.
-You should find a reliable paint removal method that will work effectively and quickly to clean up your accidents and leave your paint job looking as good as new, or as good as you intended.
+You should find a reliable paint removal method that will work effectively and quickly to clean up your accidents and leave your paint job looking as good as new or as good as you intended.

 10. Painter’s Pants

 Painter’s pants are essential because they include loops to hold items like brushes and poles.
 They have extra pockets, including extra-large pockets.
 They also enable you to keep your scruffy jeans for gardening and yard work.